 6. Get good sleep.

-This tip really goes for every mom, working or not.
-Sleep is so essential to how well you handle stress.
-If you’re not getting quality sleep at night, you will be tired, cranky, less organized, and less able to handle common tasks.
-Try to improve not only how much you sleep (8 hours is the standard recommendation) but also the quality of sleep by incorporating these habits into your daily life:
+This tip goes for every mom, working or not.
+Sleep is so essential to how well you handle stress.1 If you’re not getting quality sleep at night, you will be tired, cranky, less organized, and less able to handle everyday tasks.
+Try to improve not only how much you sleep (7+ hours is the standard recommendation2) but also the quality of sleep by incorporating these habits into your daily life:

 - Avoid chemicals like caffeine, alcohol, and nicotine four to six hours before bedtime.